(Disclosure: Some of the links below may be affiliate links)

 The second pillar is the second part of the retirement system in Switzerland.
 It will cover a larger portion of your salary in retirement than the first pillar.
-While the first pillar was for everybody, the second pillar is only for employed people.
+While the first pillar is for everybody, the second pillar is only for employed people.

 To continue learning about the retirement system in Switzerland, read about The Third and Final Pillar.